matty271828/Bingo/README.md

 #### BingoCard

 #### BingoController
+The BingoController is responsible for displaying the menu, and reacting to user input and acting upon it.
+Additional methods can: Set the size of the required BingoCard, maintain a data structure for storing all player cards, identify the winner, and finally reset all cards when restarting the game.

 #### Defaults
 The defaults class provides a for definition of constants and certain getters and setters